 So next time you open social media during working hours, have a purpose.
 Know ahead of time what task you’re there to accomplish, and exit the site or app as soon as you’ve accomplished it.
 Make the most of your time on social media to ensure you’re being both busy and productive instead of just busy.

 I find I’m most likely to fall into the trap of being busy but not productive when I’ve been sitting at my desk for hours and have completely lost track of my purpose.
 Instead of working on a project with the intention of finishing it before you take a break, take more frequent breaks.
 Each time you return to your computer you’ll be forced to refocus and remind yourself what you were working on (versus what you should have been working on).

-Almost every job I know of is made up of essential tasks that are highly productive (and make you feel super accomplished when they’re done), along with tedious busy work that isn’t particularly exciting or productive, but is required in the long-run.
+Almost every job I know of is made up of essential tasks that are highly productive (and make you feel super accomplished when they’re done), along with tedious busy work that isn’t particularly exciting or productive but is required in the long-run.
 I think a great way around this is time-blocking.
 Choose a few tasks from each category that will fill your day.
-Then create time blocks for yourself of an hour or less.
-Bouncing back and forth will allow you to refresh your brain each time you switch tasks, but will also allow you to feel productive on a day when you have a lot of busy work to do.
+Then create time blocks for yourself.
+This will allow you to refresh your brain each time you switch tasks, but will also allow you to feel productive on a day when you have a lot of busy work to do.

 How successful are you at being busy and productive at the same time?